civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_angularModules.md

 ## Summary

-EXPERIMENTAL: This hook generates a list of Angular modules.
-It allows one to register additional Angular modules.
+This hook generates a list of AngularJS modules and allows you to register additional AngularJS modules.
+It is currently **experimental**.

 ## Availability